sauljabin/changeloggh/README.md

 A lot of tools (like `yarn`, `npm`, `poetry` ,etc) use `lock files` to ensures that installations remain identical and reproducible across systems.
-A `lock files` saves important metadata, tha is why `changeloggh` is using this approach.
+A `lock files` saves important metadata, so that is why `changeloggh` is using this approach.
 The `changelog.lock` file saves and structures changelog data in a json format.
 It's highly recommended to commit the `changelog.lock` file into your repository.